NVIDIA/NeMo-Guardrails/docs/getting_started/installation-guide.md

 ## Extra dependencies

 The following extra dependencies are defined:
-- `dev`: packages requires by some extra Guardrails features for developers (e.g. autoreload feature).
+- `dev`: packages required by some extra Guardrails features for developers (e.g. autoreload feature).
 - `eval`: packages used for the Guardrails [evaluation tools](../../nemoguardrails/eval/README.md).
 - `all`: install all extra packages.